cydia2020/toyota-dsu-reroute-harness/README.md

 You will need the following connectors if you are making this as a PnP solution:
 - DSU Plug and Receptacle: DJ7324-0.7-11/21
-- comma.ai Toyota A Harness, which contains
+- comma.ai Toyota A Harness, or, you can make your own harness by purchasing:
   - Camera Plug (Female Camera Connector): 1318774-1
   - Camera Plug Female PIN Receptacles: 1123343-1 (*10)
   - Camera Receptacle (Male Camera Connector): 1565894-1
   - Camera Receptacle Male PIN Tabs: 1376109-1 (*10)

 # FAQ